ryanleonduty/SQL-Business-Analytics/README.md

 	order by region, pct_share_region desc
 ```

-Find out top 3 products from each division by total quantity sold in a given year:
+Find out top 3 products from each division by total quantity sold in a given year.

 ```sql
 	with cte1 as